Ultimate Garage Door Control

 Custom Cover module

 The default cover card should work fine but this module is much cooler than that since we have exact position information and it can show exactly how much the door is open in real time.
-I have a pending PR that will let you disable some of the control buttons in a way that makes more sense for garage doors.
-While the door is closing only show the up button, etc. The card config for my updated code looks something like this.
+The card config looks something like this.
 You would need to tweak the state settings if your garage doesn't behave like mine.

 entities: